Learning

 Feminist Digital Humanities Twitter hashtag: #femdh

-List of women in DH Anastasia Salter, “That’s Not How Scholarship Works” and “What would feminist data visualization look like?”
+Anastasia Salter, “That’s Not How Scholarship Works” and “What would feminist data visualization look like?”

 Jeri Wieringa and Celeste Sharpe did a Rails Girls DH at CHNM a few years ago.
 They also did something similar called DH Bridge, with Python instead of RoR (and somewhat better) Bikeshed